-Case C-528/15 AI Chodor relates to the interpretation of Article 28 of the Dublin III Regulation on the conditions of the detention of asylum seekers pending a transfer to another Member State.
+Case C-528/15 Al Chodor relates to the interpretation of Article 28 of the Dublin III Regulation on the conditions of the detention of asylum seekers pending a transfer to another Member State.
 The Court affirmed that, some of the provisions of this Regulation necessitate the adoption of measures by national authorities for their implementation.
 In that sense, Article 2(n) of the Dublin III Regulation requires the criteria to establish a 'risk of absconding' to be 'defined by law'.
 The CJEU concluded that Article 2(n) and Article 28(2) of the Dublin III Regulation must be interpreted as requiring Member States to establish, in a binding provision of general application, objective criteria underlying the reasons for believing that an applicant who is subject to a transfer procedure may abscond.
 In the absence of that, Article 28(2) is inapplicable, and detention on this ground is unlawful.
-The Court also noted that the meaning of Article 6 of valid grounds, on the territory of that State, contrary to an order to leave that territory within a given period.
+The Court also noted that the meaning of Article 6 of the Charter of Fundamental Rights should be defined in light of the established case-law of the ECtHR, which requires any measure on deprivation of liberty to be accessible, precise and foreseeable.